raquelmgalbuquerque/backend-final-project/README.md

 6. (Raquel) Code flow: routes/todos/service.ts
 7. (Raquel) Run API in VS Code and demo in Postman: 3 routes (getAllTodos, getOneTodo, postTodo)
 8. (João) Demo in Postman: 3 routes (putTodo, deleteTodo, getSearch)
 9. (Raquel) Tests: we only performed tests for the routes.
-Do the demo with the command.
+Do the demo with the command `npm run test:w`
+10. Main struggles and solutions

 ## Useful commands